-Broadway in Tarrytown and Sleepy Hollow is set up for one thing: cars.
+Broadway the Rivertowns (Sleepy Hollow through Hastings-on-Hudson) is set up for one thing: cars.
 Now's the time to change it.
 We need a Broadway everybody can use.

 Here's our two page primer on the topic (PDF):

 The Journal News created a nice article and video about the campaign.